Build Winning Teams with iMocha

 • The platform is highly user-friendly

-• Its skills are constantly updated to include new ones in order to keep with the market trends.
+• Its skills are constantly updated to include new ones to keep up with the market trends.

 Cons: